garageScript/v3/public/articles/what-happens-when-you-buy-internet.md

 {% /mermaid %}

 In the example above
 * **Upload Speed** determines how quickly you send the request.
-If you are a youtube content creator and constantly uploading videos your computer will send big requests and you may need to consider picking a plan with higher upload speeds.
+If you are a youtube content creator and constantly uploading videos, your computer will send big requests and you may need to consider picking a plan with higher upload speeds.
 * **Download Speed** determines how quickly you receive the response.
-If you watch alot of movies or download alot of files, your computer will receive big responses so you may consider picking a plan with higher download speeds.
+If you watch a lot of movies or download alot of files, your computer will receive big responses so you may consider picking a plan with higher download speeds.

 Most ISPs present upload and download speeds in terms of **bits**, but your computer displays file sizes in **bytes**.
 There are 8 bits in 1 byte.